yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions-excel.md

 #### Relative Cell Reference

-- In Excel, a relative cell reference identifies the location of a cell or group of cell.
+- A relative cell reference is a cell reference that changes when the formula is copied to a different cell.
 - By default, a spreadsheet cell reference is relative.

-- If copy the formula ,the reference automatically adjusts.
+**For example,** if you enter the formula =A1+B1 into cell C1, and then copy that formula to cell D2, the formula will automatically change to `=A2+B2`.
+This is because Excel assumes that you want to add the corresponding cells in the new location.

 #### Absolute Cell References

-- A reference to a particular cell or group of cells that does not change, even copy the reference to another cell.
+- An absolute cell reference is a cell reference that does not change when the formula is copied to a different cell.
-- An absolute cell reference consists of the column letter and row number surrounded by dollar sign($).
+- To create an absolute cell reference, you need to prefix the cell reference with a dollar sign ($).
-- To place a $ sign before a Column letter and Row number of a Cell click on the cell that contains the absolute value and press F4 Key
+- To place a $ sign before a Column letter and Row number of a Cell click on the cell that contains the absolute value and press **F4 Key**.

-EXAMPLE: ABSOLUTE REFERENCE

-EXAMPLE: ABSOLUTE REFERENCE
+**For example,** if you enter the formula `=$A1+$B1` into cell C1, and then copy that formula to cell D2, the formula will remain the same.
+This is because Excel knows that you want to add the specific cells A1 and B1, regardless of where the formula is copied.

 #### Mixed Cell Reference